skip to content

 • Are any social events planned?

-We are planning to host a drinks & canapé reception and a conference dinner in one of the Cambridge dining halls.
+We are planning to host a drinks & canapé reception and a conference dinner in the Gonville & Caius dining hall.
 While the list may be extended with other events, we are sure that you will enjoy your stay in Cambridge.

 If you have a different question, please contact Yury Makarov (im562@cam.ac.uk).